infinyon/fluvio/DEVELOPER.md

 ## Checkout and build

-This will build Fluvio for your environment:
+This will build and run unit tests forFluvio for your environment:

 ```
 $ git clone https://github.com/infinyon/fluvio.git